truenas/documentation/content/en/hub/intro/release-notes/tn-12_0-beta1.md

     <li>[<a href='https://jira.ixsystems.com/browse/NAS-105769'>NAS-105769</a>] - Min and max length errors are not accurate</li>
     <li>[<a href='https://jira.ixsystems.com/browse/NAS-105803'>NAS-105803</a>] - Fix label / logic issues on dataset form</li>
 </ul>

+## Known Issues

+Systems that have a large number of plugins installed can take longer to populate the plugin list ([NAS-106637](https://jira.ixsystems.com/browse/NAS-106637)).